BlueBrain/atlas-enhancement/README.md

 Accompanying data available on [Zenodo](https://zenodo.org/doi/10.5281/zenodo.8165004).

-## Depth and orientation field generation
+## Generation of depth and orientation fields

 To generate depth and orientation fields, please refer to the documentation of the following repositories: